msawl/ConvolutionalNeuralNetworks-CatsVsDogs/README.md

 # ConvolutionalNeuralNetworks-CatsVsDogs
-Creating a model to diffrentiate between 2 diffrent categories of images.
+Creating a model to diffrentiate between 2 different categories of images.
 In this case its Cats Vs Dogs.
 You can use any other category too.

 ## To create a CNN model:-
 1. Use Conda to load all the dependencies using this command